-Asim Varma is a partner in the litigation and antitrust practice groups.
-She focuses on civil litigation and government investigations raising significant antitrust and intellectual property issues affecting clients in pharmaceutical, biotechnology, and high technology industries.
+Asim Varma is actively involved in the firm’s representation of the Federal Housing Finance Agency in complex litigation in multiple federal and state courts.
+Her antitrust practice focuses on civil litigation and government investigations raising significant antitrust and intellectual property issues affecting clients in pharmaceutical, biotechnology, and high technology industries.

 Antitrust/Competition Representative Matters

-- Currently represent the Federal Housing Finance Agency, the Conservator for Fannie Mae and Freddie Mac, in complex litigation presenting claims against the Agency, and in actions implicating the rights of Fannie Mae and Freddie Mac.
+- Ms. Varma currently represents the Federal Housing Finance Agency, the Conservator for Fannie Mae and Freddie Mac, in complex litigation presenting claims against the Agency, and in actions implicating the rights of Fannie Mae and Freddie Mac.
+Representative cases include:

-- Counsel for Roche Molecular Systems in direct purchaser class action alleging sham litigation and Walker Process fraud in enforcement of patent covering the enzyme Taq.
+- Roche Molecular Systems in direct purchaser class action alleging sham litigation and Walker Process fraud in enforcement of patent covering the enzyme Taq.

-- Counsel for Roche Molecular Systems, Inc. and Hoffmann-LaRoche, Inc. in U.S.ex rel.
+- Roche Molecular Systems, Inc. and Hoffmann-LaRoche, Inc. in obtaining dismissal with prejudice a qui tam case in the US District Court for the Eastern District of Virginia.
+U.S.ex rel.
 Promega v.
-Hoffmann-LaRoche, Inc., et al., a qui tam case in the US District Court for the Eastern District of Virginia.
-Case dismissed with prejudice in September 2004.
+Hoffmann-LaRoche, Inc., et al.

-- Philip Morris USA: defended Philip Morris in exclusive dealing case challenging retail distribution and incentive program.
-See R.J.
+- Philip Morris USA in successfully obtaining summary judgment in this exclusive dealing case challenging a retail distribution and incentive program involving promotional payments in exchange for near exclusive shelf space allocations.
+R.J.
 Reynolds Tobacco Co. v.
 Philip Morris Inc., 199 F. Supp.
 2d 362 (M.D.N.C.
 2002), aff'd per curiam, 67 Fed.
 Appx.
 810 (4th Cir.
-2003) (granting summary judgment for defendant in antitrust challenge to promotional payments in exchange for near exclusive shelf space allocations).
+2003).